-Severe transmission damage will occur if the vehicle is shifted from \mathbb{R} to \mathbb{N} and then towed with the drive wheels on the ground.
+Severe transmission damage will occur if the vehicle is shifted from $\boxed{\mathbf{R}}$ to $\boxed{\mathbf{N}}$ and then towed with the drive wheels on the ground.

-Extended towing
+■ Extended towing

-If you tow more than 8 hours in one day, you should repeat the "before towing your vehicle procedure" at least every 8 hours.
+If you tow more than eight hours in one day, you should repeat the "before towing your vehicle procedure" at least every eight hours.
 You also need to perform the following procedure to prevent the battery from running down.

-- 1. Remove the 7.5 A accessory radio fuse and 7.5 A accessory key lock fuse.
-These fuses are located in the interior fuse box. - Interior Fuse Box P. 358 - 2.
-Store the fuse in a safe place so you do not lose it. - Make sure to reinstall the fuse before you start driving your vehicle.
+- 1. Remove the 7.5 A accessory radio fuse.
+This fuse is located in the interior fuse box. - Interior Fuse Box P. 336 - 2.
+Store the fuse in a safe place so you do not lose it. - ► Make sure to reinstall the fuse before you start driving your vehicle.